polterguy/ingen/help-files/InGen/03 - Folder structure.md

 create one _"ui"_ folder, which is for the user interface parts - And a _"model"_ folder, which is for your interaction with your database, and/or your business model.
-This allows me to create a structure for my modules, that are surprisingly similar to a conventional OOP structure, without OOP, and with much more easily understood code, while also making it much easier to add new modules to the app in general.
+This allows me to create a structure for my modules, that are surprisingly similar to a conventional OOP structure, without OOP, and with much more easily understood code - While also making it much easier to add new modules to the app in general.
 This allows you to (almost) create an x-copy deployment for adding new sub-modules to your app.